 One of the current security issues they’re having to deal with is flytipping, which has become more commonplace during the pandemic.

-With the new CCTV system in place, if someone uses their car park as a rubbish dump, the higher-spec cameras, which provide sharper footage will help to apprehend those responsible.
+With the new fly-tipping CCTV cameras in place, if someone uses their car park as a rubbish dump, the higher-spec cameras, which provide sharper footage, will help to apprehend those responsible.

 What CCTV system did we use?

-For this project the CCTV system we installed comprised of :
+For this project the fly-tipping CCTV system we installed comprised of:

-- Eight-channel hybrid digital video recorder (DVR) c/w 2TB HDD mounted in the ground floor cupboard in place of the existing DVR, to be wall mounted
+• Eight-channel hybrid digital video recorder (DVR) c/w 2TB HDD

 The outcome?